open/close all foldersBeware MASSIVE spoilers.

 - All There in the Script: According to Word of the Giant on Twitter, Tarquin's adventuring party is called the "Vector Legion".

 - Equal-Opportunity Evil: The Empire employs humans, kobolds, and lizardfolks indiscriminately.

-- The Empire: Well, obviously.
+- The Empire: Empire of Blood.

 - Hero of Another Story: The villain variant is a major theme here, as each of the leaders of the three desert empires, from Malack on down to Tarquin is dangerous enough on his own for their defeat to be the object of a major quest.
 This applies especially strongly since it's repeatedly hinted that the Order will eventually have to deal with them, but cannot do so until their quest against Xykon is finished.

 - Gladiator Games: Both a form of entertainment and an important part of the legal system (the punishment part).